 As the name implies, seasonal allergies occur throughout specific times of the year and are often induced by airborne allergens that are common at that time.
 These allergies typically impact the respiratory system and may result in various unpleasant symptoms.

 Common causes include pollen from trees, grasses, and weeds, as well as mold spores.
-Although seasonal allergies are most typically associated with spring as well as summer, it’s essential to remember that they may appear in many ways throughout the year based on the allergens present.
+Although seasonal allergies are most typically associated with spring and summer, it’s essential to remember that they may appear in many ways throughout the year based on the allergens present.

 Seasonal Allergy Symptoms: Identifying Telltale Signs

-Recognizing the symptoms is critical for receiving prompt treatment for seasonal allergy.
-These symptoms might vary from person to person, however they usually include:
+Recognizing the symptoms is critical for receiving prompt treatment for seasonal allergies.
+These symptoms might vary from person to person, however, they usually include:

 Sneezing: Frequent and excessive sneezing is a common symptom of seasonal allergies.
 It happens when the body attempts to eliminate allergens that have made their way to the nasal passageways.